vendor

 Bunion surgery is an ambulatory procedure.
 This means that the procedure is performed in an outpatient setting (we perform these in our own ambulatory surgery center located in our office) and typically takes an hour or two to perform the surgery.

-Initial evaluation including x-rays and a gait analysis will be performed.
-The surgery is typically performed with a local anesthesia and either Arthroplasty or Osteotomy is performed.
+surgery is typically performed with a local anesthesia and either Arthroplasty or Osteotomy is performed.
 These procedures will reshape or cut the protrusion and typically titanium screws are inserted.
 The surgical screws will hold the bones in the new corrected position and provide long term stability to the area.

 The surgery in painless with minimal discomfort the during recovery period, which is treated with over the counter pain relievers.
 Dependent upon the severity and degree of correction, many patients are back on their feet in a few days.